 What specifically what they want from this workshop.

-On the questionnaire, participants were asked to write their intention for the workshop.
-While they are speaking, I write on their forms what they say that morning about their intention.
+On the questionnaire, participants were asked to write their intention for the WS workshop.
+While they are speaking, I write on the cover sheet attached to their forms what they say that morning about their intention.
 This serves as a cross check and is important for the negotiation process about what they want to focus on when they have their turn for a session.
 I ask the same question three different times: on the questionnaire, at the beginning of the workshop, and when they begin their sessions.
 I watch how their answers change or stay the same.
 I do this because I want to establish a very clear therapeutic contract with them.

 Some participants have very specific issues or ideas about what they want to explore.
 Others may not be sure what they want.
 My job is to establish clarity in the contract and make sure that I am willing and able to support each person to explore her goals or ideas.
 If I am not, I negotiate a contract with her that I am able and willing to support.
 During an individual’s session, I will often refocus her back to the goals and therapeutic contract we made at the beginning of the session.
 In this way, if there is any question about what was done or what she did, I can be precisely clear about the stated goals and what she did or did not do to accomplish them.